How To Duplicate Pages On Wix

 Building a website can be time-consuming, especially when you have multiple pages with similar layouts.
 When it comes to managing a Wix website, one of the most useful features available is the ability to duplicate pages.
 Knowing how to duplicate pages on Wix can save you significant time, simplify content updates, support search engine optimization (SEO), and make website testing and development much easier.

 To duplicate a page on Wix, click the 'Pages' icon, select the page you want to copy, click the 'More Actions' icon, choose 'Duplicate', and then rename the cloned page to suit your needs.
-Whether you want to wix duplicate page layouts for a landing page campaign, copy page wix designs to test new ideas, or use the wix clone page feature to maintain design consistency - this guide walks you through everything you need to know.
+Whether you want to wix duplicate page layouts for a landing page campaign, copy page wix designs to test new ideas, or use the wix clone page feature to maintain design consistency, this guide walks you through everything you need to know.

 Key Takeaways